Noetherian approximation of algebraic spaces and stacks

-\begin{theoremalpha}[Finite coverings] Let $X$ be a quasi-compact stack with quasi-finite and separated diagonal (resp.\ a quasi-compact Deligne--Mumford stack with separated diagonal).
-Then there exists a scheme $Z$ and a finite, finitely presented and surjective morphism $Z\to X$ which is flat (resp.\ \etale{}) over a dense quasi-compact open subset $U\subseteq X$. \end{theoremalpha}
+\begin{theoremalpha}[Finite coverings] Let $X$ be a quasi-compact stack with quasi-finite and separated diagonal (resp.\ a quasi-compact Deligne--Mumford stack with quasi-compact and separated diagonal).
+Then there exists a scheme $Z$ and a finite, finitely presented and surjective morphism $Z\to X$ that is flat (resp.\ \etale{}) over a dense quasi-compact open substack $U\subseteq X$. \end{theoremalpha}